-On the doctrine of rewards, 1 Corinthians 3:15 says some will “suffer loss” though they are saved in and in the New Earth.
+On the doctrine of rewards, 1 Corinthians 3:15 says some will “suffer loss” though they will be saved and therefore be in Heaven and on the New Earth.
 That’s always bothered me.
 Loss implies comparison, and something “bad” in Heaven.
 Do you think that such loss is permanent?
 Or might there be opportunity to work past the "loss" and improve one's lot?

 I do think that the loss is probably permanent in its effect, that is forever not having rewards we would have had if we’d served Christ more faithfully here.
 In Luke 19, the parable of the one who is put over ten, five or one city in the kingdom, as opposed to being put over none, the master says “you have been faithful in a little, I will put you over much.”

 What 1 Corinthians 3 says is so sobering that a “temporary loss” just doesn’t seem to qualify for the effect.
 To be saved without having faithfully served, to “suffer loss” in regard to the eternal state would seem to be minimized if it would just be followed by “sure, you were unfaithful, but here’s as much reward as you would have had if you’d been faithful.”

 At the same time, I think it’s very possible that God, who is by nature a rewarder (Hebrews 6:11), may continue to reward his people for faithful service on the New Earth.
 That resonates with me and I don’t see anything unbiblical about it.
 It fully fits his nature, and a Father takes joy in saying “Well done” to His child.
 So I would think that will continue forever, and we will enjoy the privilege of a loving God who commends us as we serve Him faithfully, as we all surely will in the eternal kingdom.